zacanger/dotfiles/doc/travel.md

 - DTP

 ## Hygiene
-### general
-- wash hands after toilet, before cooking, before eating
-- don't judge food by its exterior, you can't see microbes

 ### drinks
 - not all tap water is drink water; don't have ice cubes
 - only drink coffee / tea prepared with boiled water